 Please note that you will have to pay a sum ("a premium") to extend the lease and will also be responsible for your Landlord's legal costs in addition to your own.

-To find out more or discuss your individual requirements in further detail, our Conveyancing experts will be delighted to help.
+To find out more or discuss your individual requirements in further detail, our conveyancing and lease extension experts will be delighted to help.
 Contact us today on